What is an Inductive Sensor?

 Variable area type self-inductance sensor structure

-For long threaded armature coil l>>r, when the armature is working in the middle of the armature tube, the magnetic field strength in the coil can be considered to be uniform, and the coil inductance amount L is roughly proportional to the armature insertion depth l.
+For long cylindrical armature coils where l >> r (length much greater than radius), when the armature operates in the middle region of the coil, the magnetic field strength can be considered uniform, and the coil inductance L is approximately proportional to the armature insertion depth l.

 Solenoid type inductive sensor